dpwolfe/good-morning/README.md

 ## Pre-requisites

-1. Your MacBook must be running macOS 10.14 (Mojave) or 10.15 (Catalina)
+- Your MacBook must be running macOS 10.14 (Mojave) or 10.15 (Catalina)
-2. You must have admin privileges on your MacBook.
+- You must have admin privileges on your MacBook.
+- You must have System Integrity Protection disabled.
+   1. Boot into the Recovery mode and launch the Terminal
+   2. Run `csrutil disable`
+   3. Restart and let boot normally
-3. You must have an Apple ID that has accepted the developer agreement, which you can do for free here: <https://developer.apple.com/account/>
+- You must have an Apple ID that has accepted the developer agreement, which you can do for free here: <https://developer.apple.com/account/>

 _A fresh install of macOS is preferred, but not required._